Girls Getaway to Sonoma Valley

 For dinner, head to the quaint town of Glen Ellen, just ten minutes north.
 Dinner will be at Glen Ellen Star, where chef Ari Weiswasser packs all 24 seats nightly for his gorgeous California-Mediterranean cuisine that celebrates a fire-fed wood oven.

 The menu changes frequently with the seasons, but favorites include wood roasted heirloom baby carrots smothered in Oaxacan mole and topped with sesame seed brittle; spring pea soup dolloped with ricotta gnudi and mint; wood oven roasted lamb meatballs atop couscous, red charmoula and preserved lemon; and homemade salted peanut butter ice cream for dessert.

 Breakfast will be at El Molino Central, a stylish taqueria just a few blocks from the Fairmont Sonoma Mission Inn.
 El Molino owner Karen Taylor Waikiki is known for her best-selling Primavera tamales sold at farmers' markets, and for the stone-ground corn she makes into masa for tortillas and tamales.

 You can watch as staffers take organic heirloom corn kernels soaked in water and grind them with an authentic stone wheel.
 The resulting crisp, thick tortilla chips are the base of the marvelous guajillo chile chilaquiles, smothered in soft-scrambled Field of Greens eggs, roasted tomato and chipotle salsa and refried black beans.

-Then it's off to Jack London State Historic Park and its 1,400 scenic acres in the hillside above Glen Ellen, for a hike or horseback ride.
+Then it's off to Jack London State Historic Park and its 1,400 scenic acres in the hillside above Glen Ellen, for a hike or horseback ride with Triple Creek Horse Outfit.
 You can also venture amid the magnificent ruins of the author's would-be-mansion, visit the Londons' gravesites, and learn more about this famous author and adventurer and his wife in the recently remodeled House of Happy Walls Museum.

 Benziger Family Winery awaits right next door.
 Enjoy the full experience by taking the Biodynamic Vineyard Tram Tour for a 45-minute journey through the grapevines, a visit to the fermentation facility and crush pad, and a stop at the barrel caves, all capped by a wine tasting.